Skip to main content

 OSRecommendedNotes

-• Packet Capture Mode - needs more CPU, Memory resources
+• Packet Capture Mode (For Trisul NSM) - needs more CPU, Memory resources

 See below for typical requirements.

-NetFlow sizing is based on number of devices and interfaces.
-Click a tab that is matches your network.
+Flow-Based analytics sizing is based on number of devices and interfaces.
+Choose the sizing block that most closely matches your network’s scale.

 Trying it out